cds-hooks/docs/docs/specification/current.md

 The CDS Hooks specification describes the RESTful APIs and interactions to integrate Clinical Decision Support (CDS) between CDS Clients (typically Electronic Health Record Systems (EHRs) or other health information systems) and CDS Services.
 All data exchanged through the RESTful APIs MUST be sent and received as [JSON](https://tools.ietf.org/html/rfc8259) (JavaScript Object Notation) structures, and MUST be transmitted over channels secured using the Hypertext Transfer Protocol (HTTP) over Transport Layer Security (TLS), also known as HTTPS and defined in [RFC2818](https://tools.ietf.org/html/rfc2818).

 ### Null and empty JSON elements
-* JSON elements SHALL NOT be null.
+* JSON elements SHALL NOT be null, unless otherwise specified.
 * JSON elements SHALL NOT be empty, except to indicate [no guidance with an empty array of cards](#http-response)) in the CDS Hooks response.

 If a JSON attribute is defined with an optionality of OPTIONAL, but does not have a value, implementers MUST omit it.
 For instance, OPTIONAL JSON string and array attributes should be omitted rather than having a null or empty value.